 - Women's Health

-When patients require hospital evaluation and/or admission per a visit to the clinic, stable patients are transported to VA Ann Arbor.
-Unstable patients are seen locally, at the University of Toledo Medical Center (UT), and may be tansferred to VA Ann Arbor once they are stablized.
+When patients require hospital evaluation and/or admission per a visit to the clinic, stable patients are transported to the VA Ann Arbor Medical Center.
+Unstable patients are seen locally, at the University of Toledo Medical Center (UT), and may be transferred to the VA Ann Arbor Medical Center once they are stabilized.